 It always starts with a small business.
 A few people, simple procedures, everything arranged from desk to desk, quickly and without downtime.
 The company is growing, the number of employees is growing, as are the customers.
 To meet the growing number of orders, new procedures are introduced, and new methods of customer service are developed.
 It works for a while, and then … new products are no longer enough.
 Then what?
 Is there any rescue?
 Maybe business process automation?

-Business process automation supposes to connect and simplify company processes.
-It involves moving existing procedures and processes in a company to a computer program, application or intranet.
+Business process automation is supposed to connect and simplify company processes.
+It involves moving existing procedures and processes in a company to a computer program, application, or intranet.
 Its purpose is to transform and transfer to the digital form of company processes so that the work was simpler and could be performed and more accurately.
 Automation of business processes can apply to both internal activities carried out in the company (for example, arranging work schedules) and activities for the client (for example, invoicing or recording hours worked for the client).

 The X company is housed in a large building that it shares with other companies.
 X has many guests – contractors come to meetings, clients appear, collaborators from other branches, suppliers.
 Each time an employee of the company arranged a meeting at the reception desk, separately booked a room shared with other companies, chatted in front of the entrance before the meeting, made sure that the guest entries and exits were in the book of entries … A lot of issues to be covered, right?